-As a result of ongoing uncertainty about the duration of the coronavirus public health emergency and because of government limits on gatherings, the University is postponing its summer graduation ceremonies set to take place in July 2020.
+As a result of ongoing uncertainty about the duration of the coronavirus public health emergency and because of government limits on gatherings, the University has taken the decision to postpone graduation ceremonies set to take place in January 2021.
+This follows a similar decision to postpone ceremonies that had been due to be held in July 2020 because of restrictions in place as a result of the pandemic.

-We will be sure to keep all our graduating students fully updated as soon as we have more details about alternative arrangements and look forward to coming together as a community at a later date to celebrate our students' achievements and the important contributions their families, friends and our staff have made to their academic success.
+We will keep all our graduating students fully updated as soon as we have more details about alternative arrangements and look forward to coming together as a community at a later date to mark our students' achievements and the important contributions their families, friends and our staff have made to their academic success.

-Frequently asked questions for students who expected to attend the postponed July 2020 ceremonies.
+Frequently asked questions for students who expected to attend a ceremony in either July 2020 or January 2021.

-All students who successfully complete their courses this academic year will still become graduates of the University, even though our ceremonies in July have had to be postponed.
+All students who successfully complete their course immediately become graduates of the University, even though our ceremonies have had to be postponed.

 The University will keep in touch as more information becomes available.
-To help us do this, we are urging all our final year students to ensure we have their up-to-date contact details via OSIS.
+To help us do this, we are urging all our graduating students to ensure we have their up-to-date contact contact details on OSIS.

-We are urging all our final year students to ensure we have their contact details up-to-date on OSIS so we can keep in touch about this.
+We are urging all our students who are about to complete their studies to ensure we have their up-to-date contact details on OSIS so we can keep in touch when we have more information.

-Unfortunately, we are not able to confirm rescheduled ceremony dates at the moment as we do not yet know how the ongoing public health emergency will evolve or when government restrictions will lift.
+Unfortunately, we are not able to confirm ceremony dates at the moment as we do not yet know how the ongoing public health emergency will evolve or when government restrictions will be lifted.

-We will be in touch with all final year students as soon as we can provide an update about our revised ceremony dates.
+We will be in touch with all students who have just completed their degrees and diplomas as soon as we can provide an update about our revised ceremony dates.

 We suggest you check our FAQs to find out everything you need to know about the graduation ceremonies.